popular guy x unpopular girl

 • Love reading about a reserved but caring male lead and a mentally strong female lead who works for her goals

-(c) LaLa / Amano, Shinobu
+ⓒ LaLa / Amano, Shinobu

 Why is this on the list?

 Naoto Yanagi is the rich heir of the business conglomerate Yanagi.
 He is always surrounded by people and idolized by everyone.
 Mikoto Kujou on the other hand is very gloomy-looking, diligent, and doesn’t have many friends.
+It fits this trope perfectly.
+And if you don’t mind the art and some scenes that haven’t aged well check out Last Game.

 You should read if, you: